Advertising on Amazon: Costs, Fees and Strategy

 No matter what ad type you select, there are no monthly Amazon advertising charges, though you do need to pay the aforementioned $39.99 per month for your seller account.
 The price you pay per click will change based on how many competing vendors have placed bids on that keyword or keyword group.

-The expenses aren’t restricted solely to advertising.
+But remember, your seller expenses aren’t restricted solely to advertising.
 Costs like fulfillment fees, referral fees or selling plans increase or decrease profit margin before factoring in ad spend.
 For most merchants, Amazon advertising fees are an additional expense baked into the cost of doing business on the largest retail platform in human history.

 Many sellers use Amazon as a second sales channel to complement their ecommerce website.
 In most cases, third-party vendors have better product margins when customers convert on the brand’s own website compared to buying on the brand’s Amazon storefront.
+When users convert on your domain, you don’t have to pay some of the transaction fees associated with advertising on Amazon, but if you use Fulfillment By Amazon (FBA), you will have to pay any relevant shipping, handling, or processing fees.

 If your average profit margin is higher on your own domain, it may be best to use Amazon ads to increase total brand awareness.
 Amazon recommends using video and display ads to achieve this goal.

-Amazon vs. Google Advertising Spend
+Amazon Ads vs. Google Ads

 Think of your Amazon and Google advertising efforts as two levers you can pull as a marketer.
 As spend on one channel increases, it may need to decrease on the other.
 Prioritize spend based on a few core metrics: